BatirVik/file-transfer/backend/README.md

 ```

 ## Migrations
-Define the ENV variable if you not,
+Define the ENV variable if you haven't
 ```bash
 export ENV=development
 ```